rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

-# Custom Security Protocol
+# Basic Security Protocol

 ???+ info "Who is this good for?"
-    Anyone wanting a custom
+    Anyone looking for a basic
     self custody solution that
-    maximizes security based
-    on their own personal needs.
+    offers more security than any bank.

+    This protocol offers a balanced
+    approach that is easy to use
+    without compromising security or privacy (unlike your bank).

 ## Setup

 ???+ check "Prerequisites"
-    1 coldcard

-    1 air-gapped device with camera
+    1 coldcard (or air-gapped device)

     1 micro SD card

     1 USB card loaded with Tails OS (Electrum persisted)

-    1 laptop with wifi (that can be booted with Tails OS)
+    1 laptop (that can be booted with Tails OS)

 ???+ check "Setup Coldcard"
     ...

-???+ check "Setup air-gapped device"
-    ...

 ???+ check "Setup Tails"
-    ...
+    Electrum persisted

+    Create "hot-wallet"

 ### Seed Creation

 ???+ danger "Create Keys"
-    ...
+    Dice rolls to ensure 256-bits of entropy

 ### Proof of Control

 ???+ danger "Proof of Control"
-    ...
+    Deposit to coldcard

+    Withdrawal from coldcard to hot-wallet

+    Deposit back to coldcard

+    Hot and cold wallets have now received and sent.